EmJey56/EmJey56/README.md

 - 👋 Hi, I’m @EmJey56
 - 👀 I’m interested in Coding, Games, Swimming ,and movies.
-- 🌱 I’m currently working as a Java developer and learning Front-end developing.
+- 🌱 I’m currently working as a Java developer and learning Flutter developing.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me: You can contact me on Instagram and Telegram.